-Return to Number Sense factor page.
+Return to References: Number Sense factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Symbolic Magnitude Processing Test (SYMP) (Brankaer et al., 2017): Measures Symbolic Number knowledge, a key component of Number Sense, with a pencil and paper task, where students quickly compare magnitudes of one and two-digit numbers and cross out the larger of the two numbers.
+Symbolic Magnitude Processing Test (SYMP): (Brankaer et al., 2017): Measures Symbolic Number knowledge, a key component of Number Sense, with a pencil and paper task, where students quickly compare magnitudes of one and two-digit numbers and cross out the larger of the two numbers.

 Anobile, G., Pisa, U., & Stievano, P. (2013).
 Visual sustained attention and numerosity sensitivity correlate with math achievement in children.
 Journal of Experimental Child Psychology, 116, 380–391.